yuhangwang/vmd-dock/README.md

 Dock a ligand near an atom selection or to an exact location

 ## Usage
+First, copy the `dock.tcl` to your current directory.
+Then open VMD's "Extensions/Tk Console" and type `source dock.tcl`.
+This will make the `dock` command available to you.

 There are two ways of using the `dock` command.
 You can either use `dock near` or `dock to`.
 `dock near` will dock the ligand near an atom selection.